opendocsg/slw-judgments-backfill/2016_SGHC_78/report.md

 7       The Prosecution has provided five reported cases with similar facts for my consideration, and a useful summary in tabular form that encapsulates the relevant comparators for sentencing:

 8       The Prosecution is submitting that the sentence in the present case should be enhanced to 4 months’ imprisonment, based on precedents, taking into account the substantial amount misappropriated and the long period over which the misappropriation took place.
 I am of the view that the District Judge had placed insufficient weight on these two aggravating factors, and too much weight on the mitigating factors such as the Respondent’s clean record, plea of guilt, full restitution and difficult financial circumstances.
-Only in “rare” and “very exceptional or extreme circumstances” would an accused’s financial hardship be treated as a mitigating factor ( _Lai Oei Mui Jenny v PP_ [1993] 2 SLR(R) 406 at [10]).
+Only in “rare” and “very exceptional or extreme circumstances” would an accused’s financial hardship be treated as a mitigating factor ( _Lai Oei Mui Jenny v PP_ <span class="citation">[1993] 2 SLR(R) 406</span> at [10]).
 These are not borne out based on the present facts.
 One cannot modify a sentence merely because the family will suffer.

 9       Furthermore, the existing precedents set out above all _also_ involved accused persons who pleaded guilty, made full restitution and had clean records (see Table 1 above).
 Even after taking into account these mitigating factors, a more appropriate sentence here would be 15 weeks’ imprisonment (which works out to be about 3.44 months’ imprisonment based on 1 month being, on average, the equivalent of 4.36 weeks).
 A $4,000 fine is a marked and inconsistent departure from the precedents that is unjustified.